slowernews/wisdom-tldr/README.md

 > *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*

+> *'Success doesn’t come to you.
+You go to it.' -- Marva Collins

 ===
 ###On managing luck